Sense-Then-Train: An Active-Sensing-Based Beam Training Design for Near-Field MIMO Systems: System Model

 where $\mathbf{n} \sim \mathcal{CN}(\boldsymbol{0}, \sigma^2 \mathbf{I}_{N_{\rm s}})$ denotes the complex Gaussian noise.
 The SE of the considered near-field MIMO system is thus given by

 where $\mathbf{C}= \sigma ^2 \mathbf{S}^H\mathbf{S}$.
 Therefore, the beam training problem can be formulated as:

 where $P_{\rm B}$ denotes the transmit power at the BS.
-To solve this problem, we propose an effective online learning algorithm to obtain the near-optimal analog beamformers without CSI.
+To solve this problem, we proposed an active-sensing-based method to obtain the beamformers without needing CSI or codebooks.
+It is important to underscore that the neural networks in the proposed method are established according to the dimension of truncated WTMs and trained in an online manner.
 Then, the power allocation matrix is designed based on the obtained analog beamformers.
 In the following, we first investigate problem \eqref{eq:P} for the simplest single-beam case, i.e., $N_{\rm s} = 1$, in Section \ref{sect:SDS}.
 Then, the general multi-beam case is studied in Section \ref{sect:MDS}.